Severance Package Review

 How Do I Proceed?

 Please reach out to our Litigation Intake Team at 778.666.3723 or litigationcoldcalls@rdmlawyers.com.
 First we will need to confirm who the parties are and that we are able to represent you.
-Then we will ensure you are set up with the right team members within our Employment & Human Rights Law Group depending on which option you would like to proceed with.
+Then we will ensure you are set up with the right team members within our Employment & Human Rights Law Group.